Violet Rollergirl’s cryptocurrency primer for providers

 Using cryptocurrency correctly solves every single one of these problems.
 That’s why I use it.

 Since cryptocurrency can function like digital cash, I don’t need to sign up to a big tech service or open an account at the cryptocurrency equivalent of a bank to use it.
-Since it’s not actually physical, but rather “mathematical” money, there’s no chance at all of a client giving me counterfeit bills or coins.
+Since it’s not actually physical, but rather “mathematical” money, there’s no chance of a client giving me counterfeit bills or coins.
 For the same reason, once a client or customer sends me money in a cryptocurrency transaction, there’s no way for that sender to initiate a reversal or punish me with a chargeback.

 There are also some additional benefits that using cryptocurrency has over fiat currency.
 I think the most awe-inspiring of these is how I can cross an international border with absolutely no physical device on my person, and yet still travel with all my money.
-In other words, cryptocurrency changes money from something you have (physical cash) into something you know (a secret pass phrase).
+In other words, cryptocurrency changes money from something you have (paper money) into something you know (a secret pass phrase).
 If you memorize your cryptocurrency wallet’s secret phrase, you’ll always have access to your money in a way that no one can take away from you, even if you’re traveling with nothing but your birthday suit.

 Two kinds of cryptocurrencies: private and not private